quanterall/HaskellMaterials/basics/01-values-and-functions.md

 myCoolValue = True
 ```

-The basic primitive types in Haskell are:
+The basic types in Haskell are:

 - `Int` (limited in size)
 - `Integer` (can widen as needed, useful if you know you'll move into BigInt territory)